Skip to content

 Tool Catalog, mcp_cloud

 Returns around five example prompts that show what good prompts look like.
-Each sample is typically 300–800 words: detailed context, requirements, and success criteria.
-Usually the AI does the heavy lifting: the user has a vague idea, the agent calls prompt_examples, then expands that idea into a high-quality prompt (300–800 words).
+Each sample is typically 300-800 words.
+Usually the AI does the heavy lifting: the user has a vague idea, the agent calls example_prompts, then expands that idea into a high-quality prompt (300-800 words).
+A compact prompt shape works best: objective, scope, constraints, timeline, stakeholders, budget/resources, and success criteria.
 The prompt is shown to the user, who can ask for further changes or confirm it’s good to go.
-When the user confirms, the agent then calls task_create.
+When the user confirms, the agent then calls plan_create.
 Shorter or vaguer prompts produce lower-quality plans.

 Example prompt: